Putting all the X in one basket: Updated X-ray constraints on sub-GeV Dark Matter: Results and discussion

 In the bottom left panel we show the bounds imposed by each one of the 11 {\sc Suzaku} fields.
 Now the kink occurs at $m_{\rm DM} \lesssim$ 10 MeV because the {\sc Suzaku} data are even lower in energy compared to {\sc NuStar} and {\sc Integral}.
 The fields (green in fig.~\ref{fig:galaxymap}) are all positioned at high latitudes and large longitudes and offer comparable bounds, with LL10 and LL21 slightly more stringent than the other ones.

 Finally, in the bottom right panel we show the bounds imposed by {\sc Xmm-Newton} data considering each ring separately.
 We show for definiteness the data from the MOS camera (those from the PN camera turn out to be very similar but slightly less stringent).
 Each line/color in the plot corresponds to one $6^\circ$ degree ring as depicted in fig.~\ref{fig:galaxymap}.
 Not surprisingly, the inner rings (warmer colors in the figure) are more constraining because the DM density is higher in the inner galaxy.
-However, due to the astrophysical foreground, the innermost ring does not provide the tightest constraints.
-The 3$^{\rm rd}$ ring from the GC ($12^\circ - 18^\circ$), and for some small mass intervals the adjacent ones, provide the most constraining limits.
 Note that the spread of the limits is wider for annihilating DM compared to decaying DM, as expected because of the different dependence of the source with the DM density ($\rho_{\rm DM}^2$ versus $\rho_{\rm DM}$, respectively).

 In figs.~\ref{fig:ResultsAnn} and \ref{fig:ResultsDec} we show the combined bounds for each experiment.
 This means that we apply the statistical criterion in eq.~(\ref{eq:chi2}) to the whole dataset of each experiment: the {\sc Integral} bounds are obtained using all the data of the 5 energy bands and the {\sc NuStar}, {\sc Suzaku} and {\sc Xmm-Newton} ones using all the regions of observation.
 The left panels refer to the DM (DM)$\to e^+e^-$ channel while the right panels to the DM (DM)$\to \mu^+\mu^-$ and DM (DM)$\to \pi^+\pi^-$ channels.
-Along the entire mass range, the {\sc Xmm-Newton} bounds are the most stringent ones.

-Figs.~\ref{fig:FinalResultsAnn} and \ref{fig:FinalResultsDec} represent our final results: we show only the most stringent constraints that we obtain (from {\sc Xmm-Newton}), for the three annihilation/decay channels.
+Figs.~\ref{fig:FinalResultsAnn} and \ref{fig:FinalResultsDec} represent our final results: we show only the most stringent constraints that we obtain, for the three annihilation/decay channels.